 Section 5.2 — The District may issue a charter establishing a Student Chapter at a graduate or undergraduate school of recognized standing within its area engaged in transportation-related curriculum.
 The charter shall be in a format approved by the International Board of Direction.
 The District Board may rescind a Student Chapter Charter in the manner provided in the Student Chapter Charter.

 ARTICLE VI — RELATION OF DISTRICT TO INSTITUTE

-Section 6.1 — The District shall not speak for the Institute unless authorized in the particular matter in question by the Board of Direction of the Institute.
-The District may speak for itself on matters pertinent to its geographical area of the District.
+Section 6.1 — The District shall not speak for ITE unless authorized in the particular matter in question by the International Board of Direction.
+The District may speak for itself on matters pertinent to its geographical area.

-Section 6.4 – The Institute will not be responsible for debts contracted by the District.
-No dues or fees will be required to be paid by the District to the Institute.
+Section 6.4 — ITE will not be responsible for debts contracted by the District.
+No dues will be required to be paid by the District to ITE.

-Section 6.5 — The District may charge annual dues, fees and special assessments as provided in the District bylaws.
-All dues and fees shall be billed by the Institute at the time of billing Institute dues, and upon collection remitted to the District.
-Annual dues for Districts shall be levied so as to cover time periods identical with those covered by annual dues of the Institute.
+Section 6.5 — The District may charge annual dues and special assessments as provided in the District bylaws.
+ITE shall bill all dues at the time of billing ITE dues, and upon collection, remit to the District.
+Annual dues for Districts shall be levied so as to cover time periods identical with those covered by annual dues for ITE.

 ARTICLE VII — AMENDMENT OF CHARTER

-Section 7.1 — The District’s elected officers will be notified in writing by the Board of Direction of the Institute of any proposed amendment to or withdrawal of this Charter at least 30 days prior to the next Board of Direction meeting so that the District may have an opportunity for a hearing before the Board of Direction concerning the proposed amendment or withdrawal.
-The amendment with or without change or the withdrawal shall become effective 30 days after the next scheduled Board of Direction meeting following notification.
+Section 7.1 — The District’s elected officers will be notified in writing by the International Board of Direction of any proposed amendment to or withdrawal of this Charter at least 30 days prior to the next International Board of Direction meeting so that the District may have an opportunity for a hearing before the International Board of Direction concerning the proposed amendment or withdrawal.
+The amendment with or without change shall become effective 30 days after the next scheduled International Board of Direction meeting following notification.